 Whether you want to hit the theme parks, laze on the beach or pack in some action on the ski slopes, here’s a list of the best places to visit in February.

 Top travel destinations for February

 Barbados is one of the Caribbean’s most coveted destinations, especially during its dry season which runs from December through April.
 The west coast is home to some of the world’s loveliest beaches including powder-white Payne’s Bay where out in the water there are turtles to swim with.

 If you’re visiting in February you’ll be in time for the Holetown Festival, held annually to celebrate the arrival of the first settlers in Holetown back in February, 1627.
 The week-long party kicks off on February 10 and includes parties, street fairs, military shows, markets and food stalls selling traditional Barbadian cuisine.

-Also on the west coast are championship golf courses, swanky resorts, designer shopping malls and excellent restaurants.
+Also on the West Coast of Barbados are championship golf courses, swanky resorts, designer shopping malls and excellent restaurants.
 And if you want to get out and explore other areas, there’s so much to discover.
 In the south you’ll find historic Bridgetown and its Garrison – a UNESCO World Heritage Site.
 While over on the east coast, rocky cliffs offer impressive hiking and climbing challenges.

 All of this is served up in toasty temperatures of around 80F through February.